 Another was a piece called Tower of Strength made from the 1950s until 1962 for $37.50 and which was 8″ high.
 This was probably (guessing?) a Jesus figure or bust but rather than assume I have placed it in this section pending an eventual image.

 A modern item is the Bell with Praying Hands which dates from the 1990s or possibly very early 2000s.
 It is cast from the same mold as a shortlived series of “holiday bells” which will be seen in an upcoming post.
-It is 5” high and listed on the current Cybis site for $395 which is $100 higher than the holiday bell versions and apparantly reflects an upcharge for the availability of personalization on this particular bell.
+It is 5” high and sold for $395 which is $100 higher than the holiday bell versions and apparantly reflects an upcharge for the availability of personalization on this particular bell.

 The modern studio also produced four iterations of a single bust sculpture of Pope John Paul II, the first one appearing in the late 1980s, which is seen in its own post.